ptavarez/intro-to-react/README.md

 ```sh
 open index.html
 ```
 Look at that!
 We rendered buttons within a div element without adding a single line of code to it.
+If your browser didn't open, find the **index.html** file, right click, and hit `Open With` to then select your favorite browser.

 ### Update and reset the counter